phaserjs/phaser/README.md

 * Previously if you used Sprite.crop() it would crop all Sprites using the same base image.
 It now takes a local copy of the texture data and crops just that.
 * Tilemap had the wrong @method signatures so most were missing from the docs.
 * Fixed bug where changing State would cause the camera to not reset if it was following an object.
+* Tile had 2 properties (callback and callbackContext) that were never assigned, updated to use the proper names (thanks ratkingsimon)

 You can view the Change Log for all previous versions at https://github.com/photonstorm/phaser/changelog.md